Delivering Heavy-Lift and Attack Capabilities to Customers in Asia-Pacific

 “The Chinook has been the preeminent heavy-lift helicopter in the world for decades.
 And while its exterior may look the same as the legacy aircraft, today’s Chinook is significantly more powerful, versatile and agile than any other aircraft in its class,” said Ballew.
 “The enduring legacy of the Chinook is a true testament to the brilliance of the engineering and manufacturing teams that have kept it at the forefront of technology and performance for so long.
 There is an undeniable reason why 20 countries around the world operate the Chinook.”

 That evolution is apparent in its versatility and customization.
 The Chinook can be customized to fit the user’s unique requirements, with capabilities such as air-to-air refueling, which has been in use on the Chinook for decades.
 Boeing has incorporated the latest technologies to deliver the world’s most modern digital avionics, flight controls and mission-centric capabilities.
-The Block II, the next generation of Chinook aircraft, incorporates upgrades to increase lift and reach, improve commonality between U.S. Army and allied fleets, and reduce maintenance costs.
-The modern Chinook will fly faster, farther and smarter for years to come.
+The CH-47F Block II, the next generation of Chinook aircraft, incorporates upgrades to increase lift and reach, improve commonality between U.S. Army and allied fleets, and reduce maintenance costs.
+The first CH-47F reached final assembly in March of 2023, and will be delivered to the U.S. Army in early 2024.

 Even with its advanced capabilities and versatility, the Chinook is still the world’s most affordable heavy-lift helicopter.
 According to the U.S. Department of Defense, the Chinook has the lowest flight costs per hour in its class and significantly lower procurement and maintenance costs than any other aircraft that could carry similar loads, making it a very affordable life-cycle solution.